scriptype/salinger/README.md

 }
 ```

-We've checked for an existing PORT variable to use that – we usually have on in production environments.
+We've checked for an existing PORT variable – we usually have one in production environments.
 And if it doesn't exist, just use '8081', we said.

 Variables you export from `env.js` is accessible from all scripts, via `process.env`.